stevenpbachman/RedList_Challenges/Methods.md

 species that were assessed more than 5 years since they were described were labelled ‘Old’.

-We need to get IPNI IDs for red list palnt species and then match that with IPNI file so that we have year described and year on red list
+We need to get IPNI IDs for red list plant species and then match that with IPNI file so that we have year described and year on red list

+    # describe method to get IPNI year for all species on the Red List
+    # Open refine

     # merge all.plants.IPNI with full IPNI list